TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 &nbsp; &nbsp; &nbsp; &nbsp;In addition to meeting the minimum manufacturability specifications, the PCB must be capable of handling the electrical throughput required by the system.
 All trace widths and via diameters are sized safely to carry the expected maximum continuous currents without overheating.
 These calculations assume an ambient temperature of 40 °C, a temperature rise of 10 °C, a copper thickness of 1 oz/ft², and a via wall copper thickness of 0.018 mm, as specified by the manufacturer.

 &nbsp; &nbsp; &nbsp; &nbsp;The table below summarizes the expected maximum continuous currents along with the corresponding minimum trace widths and via diameters.
-Calculations were performed using the DigiKey Trace Width Calculator \[DigiKey Trace\] and the Best Technology Via Current Calculator \[Best Via\].
+Calculations were performed using the DigiKey Trace Width Calculator \[7\] and the Best Technology Via Current Calculator \[8\].

 | Source | Expected Continuous Maximum Current (A) | Minimum Trace Width (mm) | Minimum Via Diameter (mm) |
 | --- | --- | --- | --- |